-We are delighted that you chose Fayetteville State University as the institution to pursue your MSW degree.
+Please know that we are delighted that you chose Fayetteville State University as the institution to pursue your MSW degree and are dedicated to providing you excellence in education, professionalism and ethics.

 If you have any questions, please feel free to contact my colleagues or me at any time.
 The faculty, staff, and I look forward to working with you.